Antifungal, Absorbent and Strengthening

 Horsetail is an excellent herb for the feet, as it is antifungal, antibacterial, anti-inflammatory, absorbant (keeping you dry) and can strengthen nails.
 This is because the herb is rich in silica, and these crystals can be seen (with a magnifying glass) in the rib of the leaf.
 Silica is one of the most powerful known re-mineralising agents and absorbs moisture.

 Romans dubbed the herb ‘hair of the Earth,’ using it as a tonic and restorative herb.
-It was even said to stop bleeding.
+In medieval times, it was used as a whisk or brush.

 Horsetail (Equisetum arvense, bottlebrush, paddock pipes, shave grass) is a highly attractive, fascinating plant that grows extensively on moist waste ground.
 It is a perennial and native to Europe, but it is found in North America and Asia, too.
 Its upright, branched stems have black-toothed sheaths and whorls of spreading green branches.
 It looks like a green horse’s tail!

 Horsetail has hardly changed since prehistoric times.
 It belongs to a very primitive family of plants called the Equisetaceae.
 Larger plants of this family probably formed a great proportion of the vegetation that formed our coal deposits.
 Gigantic fossil Equisetaceae from the carboniferous period have been found.
 The horsetail of today is extremely small in comparison, roughly 50 centimetres or so in height.